 Similarly, other high-interest debts like private student loan debts are non-dischargeable in bankruptcy.
 They can keep you trapped in the vicious cycle of debt and deplete your financial resources in the long run.
 You can seek credit card debt help or consolidate your student loans to resolve your financial problems.

 Choose whatever strategy works for you and create a master debt repayment plan.
-If you need assistance, like many do, consider using a debt consolidation or settlement company.
-To learn more about what these companies do click here.
+If you need assistance, like many do, consider using a debt consolidation or settlement company, such as National Debt Relief.

 Once you have a smart, effective debt relief plan make sure you continue to follow a budget, automate your monthly savings and debt repayments, and avoid taking on any new debts.
 Extra cash?
 Increase your debt payments as much as possible and get rid of your financial obligations faster.
 If you can manage to accomplish these feats, then you’ll be able to break the debt cycle.